whitfin/filterables/README.md

 specific API yet.
 As such this project will remain in the 0.x version line and has limited typing support due to the wide use of `Any` in SQLModel.

-The current version of this project supports SQLite, MySQL and MariaDB drivers for SQLModel.
-Support for PostgreSQL is tentative and may work as-is, depending on which features you use.
+The current version of this project supports SQLite, MySQL/MariaDB and PostgreSQL drivers for SQLModel.
+Each is tested fully in the CI/CD pipeline in the GitHub repository.
 The easiest way is to try it out and file issues as needed!